mwebb33/slab_application_examples/sld4-sdk-extensions/third-party-hardware-drivers.md

 The following drivers are tested and integrated into the extension.

 Besides the integrated drivers, it is possible to add additional drivers from the [mikroSDK Click Plugin Repository](https://github.com/MikroElektronika/mikrosdk_click_v2) by using the [Services] -> mikroSDK 2.0 SDK - Peripheral Drivers software components.

-The following drivers implement the required peripheral driver interfaces for the MikroSDK Click plugin.
+Software components in the mikroSDK 2.0 SDK - Peripheral Drivers are implement the required peripheral driver interfaces for the MikroSDK Click plugin.

 In general the software components are named in accordance with the following naming convention.